whyprerna/HealthWise-Symptom-Based-Disease-Prediction-and-Health-Recommendation/README.md

 ## Overview

-**HealthWise** is a Flask-based web application that predicts diseases based on symptoms and provides relevant health recommendations, including diet, medications, and workouts.
-It utilizes an SVC (Support Vector Classifier) model for disease prediction and is styled using Bootstrap CSS.
+**HealthWise** is a web-based application designed to predict diseases based on symptoms and provide recommendations for medicines, diet, precautions, and workouts.
+The application is built using the following technologies:

+- **SVC (Support Vector Classifier)** for disease prediction and health recommendations.
+- **Flask** for the backend framework.
+- **Bootstrap CSS** and **HTML** for the front-end design.

 ## Features